 The court may require payment of deposit to satisfy potential claims of the debtor connected with wrongful arrest.
-This is, however, quite rare situation.
+This is, however, quite a rare situation.

 11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?

-Procedure is the same.
+The procedure is the same.

-12. Does you country recognise maritime liens?
+12. Does your country recognise maritime liens?
 Under which International Convention, if any?